SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

     In fact, I ran into this problem during my PhD using someone else's simulations.
     Thus, debugging took ages.
 As a consequence, this project was born.

-    By definition parameters are fixed values, that once used never change.
+    By definition parameters are fixed values that once used never change.
     An exception to this rule is solely the *exploration* of the parameter space (see :ref:`parameter-exploration`), but this requires to run a number of distinct simulations anyway.